ThibaultJanBeyer/theyoutubegame/README.md

 The idea: you get a game url/channel that you can share with friends so they can connect with their devices to place guesses.

-Feeling adventurous?
+# Feeling adventurous?
 Why don’t you join our team and start implementing cool stuf and make this game the #1 trending game.
-Marketers are also welcome because I’m not that of a marketer.
+## Marketers are also welcome because I’m not that of a marketer.
+Also any other cool people that want to help.